-Upon the consummation of the Transaction with GCU on July 1, 2018 (as discussed in "Part I. Business - The Transaction"), we became a third-party provider of education services to GCU, our only university partner during 2018.
-In January 2019, we began providing education services to numerous university partners across the United States, through our wholly-owned subsidiary, Orbis Education, which we acquired on January 22, 2019.
-In the healthcare field, GCE, together with Orbis Education, works in partnership with a growing number of top universities and healthcare networks across the country, offering health care related academic programs at off-campus classroom and laboratory sites located near healthcare providers and developing high-quality, career-ready graduates who enter the workforce ready to meet the demands of the healthcare industry.
-While we currently provide services to 25 university partners across the United States, GCU is, and will for the foreseeable future remain, our most significant university partner.
+In January 2019, we began providing education services to numerous university partners across the United States, through our wholly owned subsidiary, Orbis Education, which we acquired on January 22, 2019.
+Since the Acquisition, GCE, together with Orbis Education, has continued to add additional university partners.
+In the healthcare field, we work in partnership with a growing number of top universities and healthcare networks across the country, offering healthcare-related academic programs at off-campus classroom and laboratory sites located near healthcare providers and developing high-quality, career-ready graduates who enter the workforce ready to meet the demands of the healthcare industry.
+In addition, we have begun providing certain services to a university partner to assist them in expanding their online graduate programs.
+While we currently provide services to 27 university partners across the United States, GCU is, and will for the foreseeable future remain, our most significant university partner.
 Accordingly, the risk factors set forth below include risks attributable to GCU's operations, which could materially affect us.